brunotot/typescript-decorator-validation/README.md

   }
 }
 ```
 3. Add babel configuration to your `tsconfig.json`.
-This allows for type-safety checking
+   <br>This allows for type-safety checking
 ```ts
 {
   plugins: [